markiskander/biomaj-docker/README.md

 # biomaj-docker
 A suite containing biomaj, biomaj-watcher, and all of their dependencies in a docker.
 Just build, launch, and connect to the IP specified in the console in your browser.
+This docker exclusively uses the developer.ini method of connecting to BioMAJ.

 # Setting up
 First you need to install docker.
 Simply follow the instructions for your OS here: https://docs.docker.com/installation/